GSG-CA/curriculum/coursebook/week-8/reddit-clone.md

 * User should be able to comment on a comment

 # Side Notes

-* Website must be accessible and responsive (search engine optimized, as well as suitable for use by people with disabilities and special needs).
+* Your website must be accessible and responsive (search engine optimized, as well as suitable for use by people with disabilities and special needs).

-* Must be properly tested.
+* Your must be properly tested.

 * Errors must be properly handled (No console.log(error)).

+* Deploying your website is a plus.